 - Week Four: You will start Swim Week during the second phase.
 Recruits learn how to dive into deep water, tread water, stay afloat using gear, and other basics of combat water survival.
 Afterward, you will return to MCMAP and start learning to spar.
 On Saturday, you will take your first Physical Fitness Test (PFT) and rerun the obstacle course.

-- Week Five: Training will consist of team activities and log drills where recruits must work together to carry the load.
+- Week Five: Marine Basic Training will consist of team activities and log drills where recruits must work together to carry the load.
 By the end of the week, you will take your first Combat Fitness Test to test combat skills, such as sprinting, fireman’s carry, and carrying heavy ammo cans.

 - Week Six: The sixth week of Marine boot camp consists of the bayonet assault course, pugil stick fighting, another PFT, and a written test on Marine Corps Customs, Courtesies, and Traditions.